Workshops & classes

 Portraiture — the visual interpretation of a person — is much more than merely recording a face.
 This online class provides the in-depth foundation necessary to achieve strongly felt, expressive, and interpretive portraits.
 Elements of portraiture such as lighting; environment and location; gesture, expression, and pose; composition; camera position and formats; and the relationship between subject and photographer will be explored and analyzed.
 Photographic assignments will be given and discussed during class.
 This course is limited to 12 students and is open to all skill levels ranging from beginner to experienced.

-2024 IN-PERSON WORKSHOPS
+2026 IN-PERSON WORKSHOPS

 Register: hsteinfoto@aol.com

 NOTE: AT THIS TIME THE WORKSHOP IS FULL.
-WE WILL DO ANOTHER TRAVEL WORKSHOP TO INDIA IN 2025 AROUND THE SAME TIME.
+WE WILL DO ANOTHER TRAVEL WORKSHOP TO INDIA IN 2027 AROUND THE SAME TIME.

 This workshop emphasizes the people and architecture of North India, the palette of India’s colors, from the riches of its palaces to the down-to-earth lives of its people.

-Coney Island Workshop (four-day weekend)
+New York City Neighborhood and Coney Island Workshop (four-day weekend)

 Register: hsteinfoto@aol.com

+If there are any questions, please let me know via email at hsteinfoto@aol.com.
 This workshop is open to all levels of photographer who have a good working knowledge of their cameras.

 In planning stages